hazelcast/hazelcast-python-client/README.md

 #### 7.5.1.3.
 Listening for Lifecycle Events

-The `Lifecycle Listener` notifies for the following events:
+The lifecycle listener is notified for the following events:

 * `STARTING`: The client is starting.
 * `STARTED`: The client has started.